The 30 Best Gift Ideas for Sourdough Bakers

 Plus, I’ve met the founder, and he is the most genuine, kind guy.
 You can feel good about supporting this small business.

-In My Sourdough Era Sweatshirt: Use code SOURDOUGH15 for 15% off.
-The perfect merch for the millennial sourdough nerd in your life.
-Size up for a roomy, cozy sweatshirt.
-You can also customize it with the baker’s name if you want to level it up to an even more thoughtful gift!
+Sourdough-Themed Apparel: Use code SOURDOUGH15 for 15% off.
+My mom designs the best sourdough shirts and sweatshirts – there’s something for everyone!
+You can also customize some with the baker’s name if you want to level it up to an even more thoughtful gift.

 Mason Cash Mixing Bowl: Another one of those nice-to-have sourdough items that other bread bakers ooh and ahh over.
 This is a beautiful mixing bowl, and I’m guessing the recipient will immediately recognize and appreciate this brand.